Prostitution in Cuba

+Prostitution in Central America and the Caribbean.
+Cuba (in blue) is abolitionist, meaning prostitution is legal, but organized third-party involvement such as pimping and brothels are illegal.

-Prostitution in Cuba is not officially illegal; however, there is legislation against pimps, sexual exploitation of minors, and pornography.
+Prostitution in Cuba is legal; however, there is legislation against pimps, sexual exploitation of minors, and pornography.
 Sex tourism has existed in the country, both before and after the 1959 Cuban Revolution.
 Many Cubans do not consider the practice immoral.
 In Cuban slang, female prostitutes are called jineteras, and gay male prostitutes are called jineteros or pingueros.
 The terms literally mean "jockey" or "rider", and colloquially "sexual jockey", and connote sexual control during intercourse.
 The terms also have the broader meaning of "hustler", and are related to jineterismo, a range of illegal or semi-legal economic activities related to tourism in Cuba.
 Stereotypically a jinetera is represented as a working-class Afro-Cuban woman.
 Black and mixed-race prostitutes are generally preferred by foreign tourists seeking to buy sex on the island.
 UNAIDS estimates there are 89,000 prostitutes in the country.

 Sex trafficking is a problem in the country.